Mixture models applied to heterogeneous populations: Simulation study

 All the results were obtained for each scenario and value of $\gamma$ considered.
-The black trace represents the posterior density fixing $\gamma=1$, the blue trace when $\gamma=4$ in both scenarios and $\gamma=10$ is represented by the red trace in the homogeneous case.
+The black trace represents the posterior density when setting $\gamma=1$, the blue trace when $\gamma=4$ in both scenarios and $\gamma=10$ is represented by the red trace in the homogeneous case.
 The gray line represents the true value of each $\mu_j$.
-Note that on the homogeneous case, when RJMCMC is used, there is only a red trace for $\mu_5$, that is because the posterior for $k$ favors the value 5, only when $\gamma=10$.
-When analyzing Figure \ref{cadeia1} it can be seen the effects of label-switching in the sampled values of the component means for many cases, even in the heterogeneous case.
-However this behavior improves when giving some prior information about the mixture proportions.
-It is also possible to observe that on the homogeneous case to obtain better results it is needed to increase even more the value of $\gamma$, this is, to give more prior information that the proportion observed in groups are similar.
+Note that in the homogeneous case, when RJMCMC is used, there is only a red trace for $\mu_5$.
+The reason is that the posterior for $k$ favors the value 5 only when $\gamma=10$.
+When analyzing Figure \ref{cadeia1}, we can see that the raw samples jump around between different symmetric regions in the trace plots, which explains the multimodalities of the marginal densities for raw samples.
+Thus, the effects of label-switching can be seen in the sampled values of the component means for many cases, even in the heterogeneous case.
+However, this behavior improves when giving some prior information about the mixture proportions.
+It is also possible to observe that in the homogeneous case it is necessary to increase the value of $\gamma$ even more, that is, to give more prior information that the proportions observed in groups are similar, in order to minimize the label-switching effects and attain the convergence.

-The results obtained indicate that the RJMCMC and MCMC chains have converged for some cases, but for others the label-switching phenomena appears significantly, and so estimating the means on the basis of the RJMCMC and MCMC output is not straightforward.
+The results obtained indicate that the RJMCMC and MCMC chains converged in some cases, but in others the label-switching phenomenon appears significantly, so estimating the means on the basis of the RJMCMC and MCMC output is not straightforward.
 However, as the value of $\gamma$ increases this behavior improves.
-If the number of iterations increases and then, the lag of the chain, the convergence may also improve, but it would require a high computational effort, thus we suggest here the carefully elicitation of the prior distribution to have better estimates.
+If the number of iterations increases, and so does the lag of the chain, the convergence can also improve, but this would require high computational effort.
+Thus, we suggest careful elicitation of the prior distribution to have better estimates.
 Almost all the mean parameters are well estimated when $\gamma=4$ and $\gamma=10$ in the heterogeneous and homogeneous case, respectively.
-Traces and density estimates for the mixture proportions and variances present this same behavior.
+The traces and density estimates for the mixture proportions and variances present this same behavior.

-In general, MCMC and RJMCMC present a similar behavior, mainly for the heterogeneous sample generated.
-A more interesting comparison between both approaches is presented in the next subsection.
+In general, MCMC and RJMCMC present similar behavior, mainly for the heterogeneous sample generated.
+A more interesting comparison between the two approaches is presented in the next subsection.